"Women often suffer serious long-term consequences of incarceration that affect several aspects of their lives.

 influential segments within the political and military apparatus for a number of years.79

 "The drug problem and corruption have a mutually reinforcing relationship.
 Corruption facilitates the production and trafficking of illegal drugs and this, in turn, benefits corruption.76 The wealth and power of some drug trafficking organizations can exceed that of local governments, allowing them to buy protection from law enforcement agents, criminal justice institutions, politicians and the business sector.
 In doing so, they further reinforce corruption.
 The rule of law is both an immediate victim and, if it is already weak, an underlying factor that feeds this cycle."

-"The joint UNODC/World Health Organization (WHO)/Joint United Nations Programme on HIV/AIDS (UNAIDS)/World Bank estimate for the number of people worldwide who injected drugs in 2015 is 11.8 million (range: 8.6 to 17.4 million), corresponding to 0.25 per cent (range: 0.18 to 0.36 per cent) of the population aged 15-64 years.
-This estimate is based on the reporting of injecting drug use from 107 countries, covering 89 per cent of the global population aged 15-64 years.
+"The joint UNODC/WHO/UNAIDS/World Bank estimate of the number of PWID worldwide in 2018 is 11.3 million (range: 8.9 million to 15.3 million), corresponding to 0.23 per cent (range: 0.18 to 0.31 per cent) of the population aged 15–64.
+This estimate is based on the most recent information available and assessment of the methodologies of the different sources.108

 "In the operating guidelines on the early warning system, EMCDDA [European Monitoring Centre on Drugs and Drug Addiction] made it explicit that 'the term ‘new’ did not refer to newly invented, but rather ‘newly misused’' substances as 'most of the drugs in question were first created many years ago.'20 In fact, investigations into the potential use of piperazines as anthelmintic have been reported in scientific literature since the early 1950s.21 Yet they only started to emerge as a health problem in several countries in the decade 2001-2010.